OleksandrTEB/OleksandrTEB/README.md

 ## Hi there 👋, I`m Oleksanr Shvab

 ## 🧑‍💻 About me:
-  - 🌱 Studying: HTML, CSS, JavaScript.
+  - 🌱 Studying: Angular, Electron.
   - 💬 Ask me about: About anything, I'll try to answer

 ## 🛠️ Stack: